tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   ...
 {% endhighlight %}

-However, implementing acceleration requires a new variable that can accumulate velocity.
-This is because the velocity is equal to itself plus the acceleration -- and the acceleration increases with each frame.
+Acceleration is yet another vector, but one which *accumulates* velocity.
+Think of it like this: velocity is equal to itself plus any acceleration -- and acceleration increases with each frame.

-Add a new `acceleration` variable to the "Vectors" script; then edit the update `Update` function:
+Add a new `acceleration` variable to the "Vectors" script; then edit the `Update` function:

 {% highlight js %}
 ...